Disaster Recovery Resources

 CCPS manages a Disaster Relief Fund to support hurricane recovery efforts in North Carolina.
 Grants of up to $5,000 are available to enable public service efforts by UNC-Chapel Hill students, staff and faculty.
 For the Request for Proposals (RFP), go to the CCPS application portal.
 Proposals will be considered on a rolling basis.

 The Center encourages members of the Carolina community to think creatively about how you can contribute your resources and expertise to assist in disaster recovery.
 All projects should be conducted with a community partner and address a stated need of the community.
 The Center encourages projects that have an academic connection.

 Students and student organizations must work with a faculty or staff advisor who will be asked to submit a statement of support during the application process.
 All proposals should be in direct response to the impact of the hurricane.
-Beginning April 29, 2019, applications will be accepted on a rolling basis.
-We will review project grants quarterly at the following deadlines: May 31, Aug.
-30, Dec.
-5 and Feb.
-28. Applicants will be notified within two to three weeks of submission.
-For questions, email Kate Palmer or call 919-843-6616.
+Applicants should notify CCPS that they have submitted an application and will be notified within two to three weeks of submission.
+For questions, email Ryan Nilsen or call 919-843-6829.

 Additional Disaster Relief and Recovery Resources

 - NC Emergency Management – FEMA, State guidance documents

 - Environmental Health Resources – The Carolina Center for Environmental Health and Susceptibility compiled a list of resources, including moisture and mold cleanup, safe drinking water, child care needs and more.